jungmannlab/picasso/README.md

 - Localize icon based on "Mountains by MONTANA RUCOBO from the Noun Project"
 - ToRaw icon based on "Lion by Sathish Selladurai from the Noun Project"
 - Filter icon based on "Funnel by José Campos from the Noun Project"
+- Render icon based on "Paint Palette by Vectors Market from the Noun Project"